ct-js/docs.ctjs.rocks/docs/movement.md

 ### Position

 Each object's position is defined by `this.x` and `this.y` parameters. `this.x` increases going from left to right, and `this.y` increases from top to bottom.
-It is the point of copy's axis — a point around which a copy rotates and scales.
+It is the point of a copy's axis — the point around which a copy rotates and scales.

 ### Speed

 The change of `this.x` and `this.y` properties define the *speed* of objects.
 If you have `this.speed` equal to 5, it means that a copy will move by 5 pixels at each frame.
 The speed of an object also has direction, which is set by `this.direction` property.

-The speed and its direction of an object can be decomposed into vertical and horizontal components, and they are defined as `this.vspeed` and `this.hspeed`.
+The speed and its direction of an object decompose into vertical and horizontal components.
+In ct.js, they are defined as `this.vspeed` and `this.hspeed`.
 When you change `this.vspeed` or `this.hspeed`, `this.speed` and `this.direction` get updated automatically, and the other way around.

 ### Gravity and acceleration

-Copies can also have gravity applied, by setting `this.gravity` and `this.gravityDir`.
+Copies can be accelerated by gravity with `this.gravity` and `this.gravityDir` parameters.
 Gravity will change a copy's speed at each frame, enlarging it by `this.gravity` at each frame in the given direction.

 ---

-By themselves, only `this.x` and `this.y` have effect on the visual position of objects.
-To make the other properties work, ct.js has `this.move()` method, and `ct.place` provides two other methods too.
-(This module is enabled by default in all new projects.)
-You also may not use them at all.
+By themselves, only `this.x` and `this.y` affect the visual position of objects.
+To make the other properties work, ct.js has `this.move()` method and `ct.place` provides `this.moveContinuous(cgroup)` and `this.moveContinuousByAxes(cgroup)`. (`ct.place` module is enabled by default in all new projects.)
+You also may not need them at all.
 Due to that, there are several ways to program copies' movement.

 ## `this.move()`

-`this.move()` can be called at the On Step code at any type so it moves according to `this.speed` and `this.direction` parameters.
-It doesn't check for collisions on its own, so you will need to program your own collision handling logic with it.
+`this.move()` can be called at the On Step code at any type to make a copy move according to `this.speed` and `this.direction` parameters.
+It doesn't check for collisions on its own, so you will need to program your collision handling logic with it or use other methods.
+(See below.)
 But it may be the only thing you need for, say, arcade space shooters.
 It is also the way to move bullets and other things that get destroyed on collision.

-### Example: Set speed of a copy according to player's input and move it.
+### Example: Set the speed of a copy according to a player's input and move it.

 On Step code: